 Our paramedics and EMTs believe in providing excellent care and quality service to all we serve.

-There are three District Supervisors on duty at all times in our county.
-The districts are divided geographically into the Southern, Central, and Western areas of the County.
+There are four District Supervisors on duty at all times in our county.
+The districts are divided geographically into the Southern, Central, Western, and Northern areas of the County.